Medical Lab Assistant Schools & Accredited Programs

 On-Campus Medical Lab Assistant Programs

-While a degree or certificate is not necessary for a career as a medical lab assistant, they can be advantageous when looking for work and may net a higher salary.
+While a degree or certificate is not necessary for a career as a medical lab assistant, it can be advantageous when looking for work and may net a higher salary.

 Most medical lab assistant programs are offered at technical schools, community colleges, or vocational training centers.
 The most common programs offer certificates or diplomas.
 However, students can pursue an associate of science as a medical lab technician, which is a more advanced degree.